America’s job crisis is a misnomer considering people with jobs are employed and/or neither employed nor unemployed in the labor force.

 Instead, they are sticking to their definitions and denial in a desperate attempt to further confuse the masses.

-And, it could be working because the middle class is confused about their origin, therefore, they do not understand what is happening.
+It could be working because the middle class is confused about their origin, therefore, they do not understand what is happening.

 The government won’t tell them that the so-called middle class was “developed” after World War II to boost the post-war economy by buying things (sound familiar?).